 The following examples of prohibited conduct are defined by the University to be unacceptable.
 Being under the influence of drugs and/or alcohol does not diminish or excuse a violation of the Student Code of Conduct.
-The list should not be viewed as all inclusive or exhaustive.
-Further, the University expects its students to exhibit a higher standard of conduct than the minimum needed to avoid discipline.
+The list should not be viewed as all- inclusive or exhaustive.
+Committing an act that would constitute a criminal offense under local, state, or federal law is also prohibited.